Dinius/Brain.fm-Desktop-Client/README.md

 ## Download

-You can download the latest binaries for macOS and Windows [here](https://github.com/Dinius/Brain.fm-Desktop-Client/releases/latest).
+You can download the latest binaries for macOS, Windows, and Linux [here](https://github.com/Dinius/Brain.fm-Desktop-Client/releases/latest).